 Notes

-- Boozy.
-You can add in some plain vodka or vanilla flavored vodka for a boost adult drink.
+- Boozy Option: Add plain or vanilla flavored vodka for an adult twist.

 Comments